Assume a noble position.

 Feel your butt in the chair…

-One of my favorite things about working with master teachers, particularly women–elder women–say 70+, is the way they effortlessly move between the sacred and the profane, weaving the earthly and the divine into ONE without pretense or affectation because they have opened into living this way.
+One of my favorite things about working with master teachers, particularly women–elder women–say 70+, is the way they effortlessly move between the sacred and the profane, weaving the earthly and the divine into ONE without pretense or affectation because womanhood has surrendered them into living this way.

 The guided meditations offered by Joan Borysenko at Kripalu Center for Yoga & Health in her weekend workshop Writing Down the Light: Retelling Your Life Story were Mr. Rodgers-eque… humble, simple, slow, deeply profound… inviting ease, childlike innocence, patience, and an open heart.